bufbuild-ru/docs/docs/bufstream/iceberg/reference/index.md

 ## Intake and archive

 Bufstream stores topic data in archive files in object storage.
 Before data is archived by Bufstream it enters the system as an intake file.
 Intake files include messages from any number of topics and partitions and are grouped according to a time boundary.
 If you are using transactions, intake files will also include uncommitted messages.
-Intake files are refined into archives per the configured [delay](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.ArchiveConfig) values.
-Once intake files are refined into archives, each archive file will contain committed messages for a single topic partition.
+Intake files are refined into archive files, with each archive file containing committed messages for a single topic partition.

 When the specified archive format is `iceberg`, Bufstream will also update the configured Iceberg catalog when it publishes an archive to sync the new data file to the table's metadata.
 The catalog update process is performed synchronously.
 If the catalog update fails, it is addressed later via a reconciliation process.